KevinPrakash/python-qr-reader/README.md

 ## Support and Contact

-If you're having issues or would like to request new features, reach out to me at [@akshitbhalla13](https://goo.gl/kMku1B) on Twitter.
+If you're having issues or would like to request new features, reach out to me at [@akshitbhalla13](https://goo.gl/kMku1B) on Twitter. a